xray-forge/stalker-xrf-engine/README.md

 Full changes list: [changelist](https://xray-forge.github.io/stalker-xrf-book/changes/changes.html)

-The intention of this engine template is to allow easier mod development without introducing breaking changes to the original plot. <br/>
+The intention of this engine is to allow easier modding without introducing breaking changes to the original plot. <br/>
 Optimizations, quality and logics updates are welcome.

-Breaking / radical changes should be implemented as custom extensions.
+Breaking / radical changes can be implemented as extensions.

 ## 🌓 TODOs / tasks